emmahsax/slack_messaging/README.md

 ### Tests

 To run the tests, run `rspec` from the command line.
-All tests should pass.
+Travis CI will also run the tests upon every commit to make sure they're up to date and that everything is working correctly.
 There are currently only tests for the `notify_slack` and `random_message` classes.
 Feel free to help us add more!

 To contribute: